Monsifelgouarti/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9- Script 9-John_Doe that sets the mode of the file hello to this:-rwxr-x-wx.
 10- Script 10-mirror_permissions that sets the mode of the file hello the same as olleh’s mode.
 11- Script 11-directories_permissions that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+12- Script 12-directory_permissions Create a script that creates a directory called my_dir with permissions 751 in the working directory.